-The Trust is committed to ensuring that its key suppliers adhere to the highest standards of ethics.
+Our trust is committed to ensuring that its key suppliers adhere to the highest standards of ethics.
 We recognise that modern slavery is a complex supply chain issue and suppliers are required to demonstrate that they provide safe working conditions, treat workers with dignity and respect, and act ethically and within the law in their use of labour.

-The Trust will work with its key suppliers to ensure that they meet these standards: any serious violation of the Trust's standards will lead to a review and possible termination of the business relationship.
+Our trust will work with its key suppliers to ensure that they meet these standards: any serious violation of our trust's standards will lead to a review and possible termination of the business relationship.

-All major supply contracts, notably those identified as presenting a medium or high risk, are reviewed regularly with the results reported to the Trust Board to ensure that they are complying with the expectations of the Trust.
+All major supply contracts, notably those identified as presenting a medium or high risk, are reviewed regularly with the results reported to our Trust Board to ensure that they are complying with the expectations of our trust.